Lago Maggiore Express

 You will shortly reach Re where the imposing sanctuary dedicated to the Madonna del Sangue (Virgin Mary of the Blood) is located, a reminder of a miracle that took place in 1494.
 From here the landscape becomes wider towards S. Maria Maggiore, a charming holiday resort mostly frequented by the Milanese.
 The town houses the Chimneysweeper Museum and has a well-preserved centre.
 Two young emigrants who invented the famous perfume Eau de Cologne were born here.

 Once you reach Domodossola, a typical pre-Alpine Piedmont town, you will need to change train and, after passing by the picturesque Lake Mergozzo, you will proceed to Stresa where the boat trip begins.

 Stresa has a well-preserved historic centre but is especially known for the Borromean Islands , located directly across the lakefront.
 The Islands get their name from the noble Borromeo family of Milan, who were the owners already back in the 16th century.
 With their beautiful combination of remarkable palaces, creative gardens and picturesque houses they constitute a classic destination, considered a must-see by all the main tourist guides.

-The boat proceeds into Italian waters with stops in different romantic villages that face the lakefront, such as Laveno, Cannero and Cannobio.
-One of the most remarkable snapshots are the 16th century ruins of the Cannero Castles sheltered on two islands.
+After visiting the Borromean Islands, the boat proceeds into Italian waters with stops in several villages that face the lakefront, such as Pallanza, Cannero and Cannobio.
+One of the most remarkable snapshots are the 16th century ruins of the Cannero Castles sheltered on two islands and currently undergoing restoration.

 Beyond the Swiss border, other two fascinating islands rich in history can be seen: the Brissago Islands, with their precious botanical park.
 The unmistakable Ascona lakeside can be admired in the distance while completing the final navigation segment along the Gambarogno Riviera before reaching the bay of Locarno.